 And speaking of movie capture -- long an area in which Pentax has lagged its rivals -- this, too, has received a total overhaul.
 The Pentax K-3 now uses more efficient H.264 video compression, allows single autofocus during movie capture, and provides a much more generous selection of movie frame rates.
 It also allows program, priority, and manual exposure control for movies.
 And the existing stereo microphone jack has been supplemented with a headphone jack for levels monitoring, plus a fine-grained audio levels control.
 You can even opt for a stereo levels display during video capture, should you wish!

 Clearly, a lot has changed.
 The good news is that almost everything we loved about earlier Pentax flagships has been retained for the K-3.
 It still sports a solid magnesium-alloy body with great ergonomics, and despite an enthusiast-friendly control layout, it's still barely any larger than the typical consumer SLR.
 The Pentax K-3 is also still freezeproof and fully weather-sealed.
 And as you'd expect, it retains enthusiast-friendly features such as a 100% pentaprism viewfinder, twin control dials, a built-in flash sync terminal, and support for an optional portrait/battery grip.

-Alongside the Pentax K-3, the company is also launching several new accessories, all of which ship at the same time as the camera body in November.
+Alongside the Pentax K-3, the company also launched several new accessories, most of which hit the market at the same time as the camera body.
 The Pentax D-BG5 battery grip replaces the earlier D-BG4 that was compatible with the Pentax K-7, K-5, and K-5 II / IIs models.
-It will be priced at around US$230 list.
-There will also be a new weather-sealed HD Pentax-DA 55-300mm F4-5.8ED WR lens, priced at about US$450.
+It's priced at around US$230 list.
+There's also a new weather-sealed HD Pentax-DA 55-300mm F4-5.8ED WR lens, priced at about US$450.
 Finally, a Pentax-branded, Wi-Fi capable Flucard SDHC card had yet to go on sale as of December 2013, but will ship for US$100 in a 16GB capacity.
-Not only will this allow wireless data transfer -- it will also let you control your camera remotely (including live view feed) from your PC, or from recent Android / iOS smart devices.
+Not only will this allow wireless data transfer, it will also let you control your camera remotely (including live view feed) from your PC, or from recent Android / iOS smart devices.

-In the past, Pentax has also offered limited-edition silver-bodied variants of its flagship DSLRs, and it will be doing so for the Pentax K-3, as well.
-There's a slight change in strategy, though.
+In the past, Pentax has also offered limited-edition silver-bodied variants of its flagship DSLRs, and it did so for the Pentax K-3, as well.
+There was a slight change in strategy, though.
 Previously, you've typically had to wait many months after launch to get your hands on a silver Pentax SLR.
-This time around, the Pentax K-3 Premium Silver Edition will ship immediately, alongside its black-bodied sibling.
-It will be sold in a bundle with a silver D-BG5 battery grip, and an exclusive leather strap.
-If you want to buy the silver Pentax K-3, you'll need to act quickly.
-Just 2000 units will be offered worldwide, and with a pricetag of just US$1,600, you'll only pay US$70 more than you would for the black version plus battery grip.
-At this price, it would be something of an understatement to say that we don't expect these to hang around on store shelves, with stock vanishing almost instantly.
+This time around, the Pentax K-3 Premium Silver Edition shipped immediately alongside its black-bodied sibling.
+It was sold in a bundle with a silver D-BG5 battery grip, and an exclusive leather strap.
+Just 2,000 units were offered worldwide, and with a pricetag of only US$1,600, they cost an almost insignificant US$70 more than the black version plus battery grip.
+At that price, it's not surprising that these didn't hang around on store shelves, with stock vanishing almost instantly.

 Now that we're done with the introductions, let's take a closer look at the Pentax K-3!

-Place your pre-order with trusted Imaging Resource affiliate Adorama now:
+Place your order with trusted Imaging Resource affiliate Adorama now: